|

 Performance Indicators, or KPIs.
 As your team improves these

 KPIs, so will grow the value embedded in the business.
+A harsh reality of current times is the importance of

 liquidity in every market.
 That an entity has a value is